Laylo309/Calculator/README.md

 - Open `index.html` in your local browser or using Live Server in Visual Studio Code.
 - To install this project run `npm install`.
 - To run the project use the command `npm start`
-## Getting Started

-- I have used HTML CSS and JavaScript.

 ### Prerequisites

 - IDE to edit and run the code (I use Visual Studio Code 🔥).